nadika-zavodovska/nadika/README.md

 Hi, I am Nadika :wave:

 :loudspeaker: I am highly motivated Front-end developer with a passion for modern technology.
-:innocent: Inspired by magic of code.
+:innocent: Inspired by the magic of code.
 :raised_hands: I am a team player.
 :runner: During breaks in coding, I play badminton.
 :computer: I like to travel to different countries with a laptop.